 Program and other public/private programs.
 Membership includes no more than two RACC

-are artists, architects, landscape architects, or individuals with considerable experience in the
+artists, architects, landscape architects, or individuals with considerable experience in the

 visual arts.
 Members serve 3-year terms with one 18-month appointment reserved, when

 possible, for an artist with public art experience.
 Meetings are held monthly.
-The RACC Board
+The RACC Board approves PAC recommendations for project artists and policies.

 The purpose of the Public Art Program is to integrate a wide range of art into public